Maproom/qmapshack/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**Important Notice:**

+**Do not delete any of the sections.
+Answer them.
+If you really** **think they do not apply to you give a short statement.
+Bug** **reports that are not properly filed might be closed without** **further notice.**

+**Choose a good title**

+What is a good title?
+The title will be listed in the changelog when the issue is fixed.
+Do you think someone else would understand what's fixed or done from your title?
+Does it really name the real topic of the issue?

+[ ] Did you choose a good title?

 **Describe the bug**

 A clear and concise description of what the bug is.

+**What have you done to circle down the problem?**

+Did you compare to previous versions?
+What versions?
+Did you check if others have the same problem?

 **To Reproduce**

 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'